 Separation Anxiety can be a very serious Behavior Disorder that can lead a pet to extreme self trauma and household destruction.
 It can be a heartbreaking condition and so severe that it can even lead to the relinquishment of a beloved pet, or euthanasia.
 Dogs with separation anxiety are undergoing extreme distress and should never be punished!
 Punishment will only increase the anxiety of the pet and lead to a worsening of symptoms.

 Because of the serious nature of this disorder, we often recommend referral to a Board Certified Veterinary Behavior Specialist.
-A Behaviorist can offer your dog the best help and treatment.
-The doctors at Deer Run Animal Hospital can offer some help for mild cases, and clients are encouraged to start by making a consult appointment with us as the first step.
-If we determine your pet is showing symptoms of moderate to severe separation anxiety we will arrange for a referral to a behavior specialist.
+A Veterinary Behavior Specialist can offer your dog the best help and treatment.
+The doctors at Deer Run Animal Hospital can offer some help for mild to moderate cases, and clients are encouraged to start by making a consult appointment with us as the first step.
+If we determine your pet is showing symptoms of severe separation anxiety we may recommend a referral to a behavior specialist.
 We will outline some of the treatment options below.
-A Veterinary Behavior Specialist, and not a general veterinary practioner or trainer, is best equipped to select the best treatment modalities and monitor progress.
+In severe cases, a Veterinary Behavior Specialist, and not a general veterinary practioner or trainer, is best equipped to select the best treatment modalities and monitor progress.
 You would not expect your own family doctor or your gym trainer to treat any other family member with a severe psychiatric disorder.

 Dogs suffering from severe separation anxiety cannot be easily cured but there is hope and they can improve!
 Behavior modification takes time and patience.
 Dogs with separation anxiety have extremely sensitive natures, and likely some of this is genetic, and difficult if not impossible to change completely.
 Their susceptibililty to anguish upon being separated from their owners may not change.
-The best response we may be able to achieve, using all resources available, is to improve the situation to a livable degree for both dog and owner.
+When all treatment modalities are properly utilized there is hope for improvement but a permanent cure may not be attained.
+Our goal is to improve the situation to a livable degree for both dog and owner.
 It is important to remember that even if treatment results are good, the dog may remain tempermentally brittle and susceptible to relapse.

 We have a great collection of resources and handouts that describe and explain behavior modification and treatment options.